royruddle/tutorials-and-talks/README.md

 # tutorials-and-talks
-This project contains continuing professional development (CPD) training and talks that about topics in data science and visualization, which I have given.
+This project contains continuing professional development (CPD) training and talks about topics in data science and visualization, which I have given.
-There are also links to some additional resouces.
+There are also links to some additional resources.
-Feel free to contact me via LinkedIn (www.linkedin.com/in/roy-ruddle-9973457b) if you would like to attend any of the events the next time they run, or you would like to discuss some bespoke training or talk.
+Feel free to contact me via LinkedIn (www.linkedin.com/in/roy-ruddle-9973457b) if you would like to attend any of the events the next time they run, or would like to discuss some bespoke training or talk.
 See my website (https://raruddle.wordpress.com/) for lots more information.

 ## Resources